 Attempts to record and display ultrasound images in 3D format were first reported in the 1960s.
 One of the earliest studies described the acquisition of a series of parallel scans of a human orbit to reconstruct 3D anatomy.
-Despite the limited technology of the day, these initial studies demonstrated that complex anatomic structures were ideally displayed using 3D techniques.
-Concerns about image quality and the computational power needed for storage and reconstruction greatly limited the early application of this methodology.
+Despite the limited technology of the day, these initial studies demonstrated that complex anatomic structures were ideally displayed

-More than a decade later, investigators began to obtain 3D ultrasound images of the heart.2 Through the careful tracking of a transducer, a sequence of 2-dimensional (2D) echocardiograms could be recorded, aligned, and reconstructed into a 3D data set.
+More than a decade later, investigators began to obtain 3D ultrasound images of the heart.
+Through the careful tracking of a transducer, a sequence of 2-dimensional (2D) echocardiograms could be recorded, aligned, and reconstructed into a 3D data set.
 This methodology was limited by the need for offline data processing to create and display the 3D images.
-In the early 1990s, von Ramm and colleagues3 developed the first real-time 3D (RT3D) echocardiographic scanner, capable of acquiring volumetric data at frame rates sufficient to depict cardiac motion.
+In the early 1990s, von Ramm and colleagues developed the first real-time 3D (RT3D) echocardiographic scanner, capable of acquiring volumetric data at frame rates sufficient to depict cardiac motion.
 More recently, further improvements in design and engineering have led to the commercialization of RT3D echocardiography.
 This methodology has evolved quickly, and different versions of RT3D imaging are currently available on several platforms.